Table of Contents

 Appropriate and consistent limits will be established based on the children’s ages and developmental needs in order to ensure a safe and healthy environment for both the children and the early childhood educators.

-Sprouting Knowledge staff will incorporate many methods of encouraging acceptable behaviour by:
+We incorporate many methods of encouraging acceptable behaviour by:

-- Providing a sufficient number of interesting and developmentally appropriate activities
+- Providing interesting and developmentally appropriate activities

-- Being aware of the environment and interactions occurring within the classroom and redirecting negative or inappropriate behaviours
+- Being aware of the environment & interactions between the children.

 - Using proximity and touch to remind the children that they are available to help

 - Providing age appropriate explanations, for the limits that have been established; promoting the child’s development of independent self control

 - Providing supportive reminders of the established limits.

 - Ignoring minor incidents, as long as no individual is at risk, in order to prevent negatively reinforcing an inappropriate and unacceptable behaviour.

 - Focusing on the behaviour rather than the child and establishing clear limits in a positive and specific manner.
 This helps to acknowledge that the child is loved and accepted as he or she is and can promote a clearer understanding of what the child should be doing; preventing possible resistance or defensiveness.